tetratelabs/helm-charts/README.md

 > [!NOTE]
 > To list down all versions, you need to provide the `-l` and `--devel` flags.
 > It is recommended to migrate to the newer charts repo: https://tis.tetrate.io/charts.

+Please head to the documentation site for installing Istio using Helm: https://docs.tetrate.io/istio-subscription/installation/install-helm.

+Available releases are listed on: https://docs.tetrate.io/istio-subscription/releases/.